yenceesanjeev/saasgeneralist.github.io/_posts/blogs/2020-10-11-the-product-summit.md

 - "In some sense even if they don't want to be, Google is a gatekeeper when it comes to apps"
 - "We like app stores because they protect us from malware and stuff.
 But if we look at the PC ecosystem, you didn't have an app store to download PC applications”
 - “There are things that customers don’t want but businesses are excited about.
 They (Cricbuzz) are super focused on what customers want”

+I tweet about product, productivity, tech and a lot of memes.
+If you want to connect with me, Twitter (@yenceesanjeev) would be the best place